aabagdi/Portfolio/notebook.md

 - I also used Claude 3.5 to help me with figuring out the normalization for square, trapezoid and triangle waves, as RMS works differently for them.

 ## 11/23/2024
-- I got a sampler woeking in JUCE, bur for aomw reason the ECB encryption doesn't work.
+- I got a sampler working in JUCE, bur for some reason the ECB encryption doesn't work.
 The outputted file is the same as the input.
 - I have to figure that out, and then add a wet/dry mix knob and then my project will be complete.